 The EMS industry is comprised of companies that provide a broad range of electronics manufacturing services to OEMs.
-During the past decade, OEMs have become increasingly reliant upon these services to enhance their competitive positions.
-Today, the leading EMS companies have global manufacturing networks with worldwide supply chain management and offer end-to-end services for the entire product lifecycle, including design and engineering, manufacturing and systems integration, fulfillment and after-market services.
-By outsourcing their manufacturing and related services, OEMs are able to overcome their most pressing challenges related to cost, quality, time-to-market and rapidly changing technologies, positioning them more competitively in their respective business environments.
-As a result of this reliance, the EMS industry experienced rapid change and growth during the past decade.
+During the past decade, OEMs have shifted more of their manufacturing and supply chain activities to EMS providers in order to drive greater manufacturing flexibility and improve their financial returns.
+As a result, the EMS industry experienced rapid change and growth during this past decade.
+Today, the leading EMS companies have global manufacturing networks with worldwide supply chain management that provide end-to-end services for the entire product lifecycle, including design and engineering, manufacturing and systems integration, fulfillment and after-market services.